Mehdi256/Rotor-Cuda/README.md

  ```

 ### To search in a Range (GPUs)
-- Add parameter -n 2 to save checkpoint every 2 minutes.
+- Add parameter -n 5 to save checkpoint every 5 minutes.
 (1-10000)
 - If you do not specify -n ? (it will be a normal search without continuing)
 - After the Rotor-Cuda_Continue.bat file appears, you can continue from the last checkpoint.
 - To continue correctly, do not change the parameters inside the file.
-- **If you do not need to continue, delete the Rotor-Cuda_Continue.bat !!!**
+- **If you do not need to continue, DELETE the Rotor-Cuda_Continue.bat !!!**
 ---
 ### For Random (GPUs)
 - **-r ?** How many billions to update 65535 starting Private Keys?
 (1-100000) Recommended every 5-15 minutes. (-n 250)
 - Specify the -n ?
 (1-256) bit range in which you want to generate private keys.
-- -n (1-256) bit.
+- **-n ?** (1-256) bit.
 If you do not specify -n will be the default 95% (252-256) bit + 5% (248-252) bit
-- Use -z (end random range must be greater than -n value) example: -n 253 -z 254 or pazles -n 63 -z 64 (8000000000000000:FFFFFFFFFFFFFFFF)
+- **-z ?** (end random range must be greater than -n value) example: -n 253 -z 254 or pazles -n 63 -z 64 (8000000000000000:FFFFFFFFFFFFFFFF)
 - Random between private keys:
 - ```Rotor-Cuda.exe -g --gpui 0 --gpux 256,256 -m address --coin BTC -r 100 --range 800000000:900000000 1PWCx5fovoEaoBowAvF5k91m2Xat9bMgwb```
-- If you know that your parameters are correct, use the expert mode -d 0 If you are using multiple GPUs use -d 0 for convenience
+- If you know that your parameters are correct, use the expert mode -d 0 If you are using many GPUs use -d 0 for convenience
 - If your GPU is weaker than RTX 1080 or the driver crashes.
 Remove **--gpux 256,256** from the row the grid will be auto-assigned.
 - [**How to create databases**](https://github.com/phrutis/Rotor-Cuda/blob/main/Others/) and [**additional parameters**](https://github.com/phrutis/Rotor-Cuda/blob/main/Others/Help.md)
 ---